Astroua/TurbuStat/docs/tutorials/statistics/bispectrum_example.rst

 Overview
 --------

 The `bispectrum <https://en.wikipedia.org/wiki/Bispectrum>`_ is the Fourier transform of the three-point covariance function.
-It represents the next higher-order expansion upon the more commonly used two-point statistics, whose autocorrelation function is the power spectrum.
+It represents the next higher-order expansion upon the more commonly-used two-point statistics, whose autocorrelation function is the Fourier transform of the power spectrum.
 The bispectrum is computed using:

 .. math::
     B(k_1, k_2) = F^{\ast}(k_1 + k_2)\,F(k_1)\,F(k_2)